-We have over 35 years of combined experience in the industry.
+We have over 40 years of experience in the industry.
 We can provide design, sales and installation support.
 Selling paint booths and blast booths is what we do day in and day out.
 Our passion is to get the customer into the right paint booth and blast booth product.
 After all you only want to purchase a paint booth or blast booth one time.

 We do not.
 We have all of our equipment made by companies that specialize in their particular trade and only sell through manufacturer’s representation.
 Our pricing is the best in the industry because we have a close partnership with these various manufacturers and we maintain a very low overhead.
 All orders are drop shipped direct from the manufacturer to the particular customer.